View Alice Girdler's Obituary on SJ-R.com and share memories

 Alice Girdler 1938 - 2019

-Virden, IL— 81, of Virden died Sunday, July 28, 2019, at her residence surrounded by her loving family.
+Virden, IL—Alice Mae Girdler, 81, of Virden died Sunday, July 28, 2019, at her residence surrounded by her loving family.

-She was born February 5, 1938, in West Frankfort, IL the daughter of Lawrence "Ram" and Violet "Cotton" Evans Griffith.
+She was born February 5, 1938, in West Frankfort, IL the daughter of Lawrence and Violet Evans Griffith.

 Published in Print in The State Journal-Register from July 31 to Aug.
 1, 2019